junh1024/Reaper-Surround/README.md

 - Simple Crossfade.txt: Fade between 2 sets of inputs, like a DJ mixer.
 - Surcode Fixer: Fixes delay &/ PDC, width adjustments of Surcode DPL.
 - Surround Fixer.txt
-- FFT Tool suite: (ALPHA) 4in 2out.
-Max,Min (Denoise),Align (FPA) A,Subtract A,Phase reflect: reflects >90* to <90* ie prevents antiphase,Noise Control/GF3 ARF,Sustainizer A: randomises phase-similar to DtBlkFx's smear mode,Split-Combine Frequency A,Transient.
-Modes may be suffixed by ARF which means Amount Response FFTsize controls are particularly relevant to the mode.
+- FFT Tool suite: (ALPHA) Using FFT  (see FFT Notes).
+FFT Multi Tool works on dual stereo, but FFT Stereo Tool works on dual mono (or stereo) (planned).
+Because it's FFT, it's implicitly per-bin, not broadband.
+	- Max & Min: selects and outputs Max/Min of the inputs (
+	- Align (FPA): aligns the input to the sidechain
+	- Subtract: subtracted from the input, is the sidechain.
+It's modified for a particular use-case.
+High frequencies will always have a Time Response of 1 to preserve transients & power , but low frequencies are controlled by the Time Response slider to reduce artefacts (at the expense of bleed).
+Frequency Response controls an additional subtraction of the HFs from 0=max, 1=none.
+	- Phase limit: limits the Side so it' can't exceed the mid
+	- Phase reflect: reflects >90* to <90* ie prevents antiphase
+	- Noise Control/GF3 ARF: Controls the noise level.
+Noise is defined as a rolling spatio-average of the frequencies, Frequency Response & FFT Size is the averaging amount.
+	- Transient: Controls the noise level.
+Transient is defined as louder than the previous frame (time).
+	- Sustainizer: randomises phase-similar to DtBlkFx's smear mode:
+	- Split-Combine Frequency: Amount controls a log frequency.
+Splits main & sidechain at the frequency, and combines the lower part of main with the upper part of sidechain.

 Scripts
 ---